klaytn/klaytn-docs/docs/node/service-chain/getting-started/en-scn-connection.md

 You will set up a Baobab EN and connect the EN with one of your SCNs.
 Then you will enable the Anchoring feature to write service chain block information on Baobab network.

 ## Prerequisites <a id="prerequisites"></a>
- - Download the Baobab EN executable.
-For a full list of downloadables, see [Download](../../download/README.md).
+ - Download the Baobab EN executable below.
+For the full list of downloadables, see [Download](../../download/README.md).
    - Linux
       - [ken-baobab-v1.2.0-4-linux-amd64.tar.gz](http://packages.klaytn.net/klaytn/v1.2.0/ken-baobab-v1.2.0-4-linux-amd64.tar.gz)
    - MacOS